-The first thing I noticed is that it’s ugly.
-Of course, this is a matter of taste, and I’m sure many will disagree with me.
-But the construction looks somehow asymmetric and plastic.
+The design has a certain aesthetic that not everyone will appreciate.
+But the construction looks asymmetric and there seems like a lot of plastic.
 Although the overall proportions are kept compact, helped by the small hopper, and this will ensure it can fit under most kitchen cabinets.

 Reading on, I’m pleased to say it gets better.
 There does seem to be some real innovation inside, and La Marzocco, true to their professional roots, have made those innovations serve a legitimate purpose.
 For example, the Swift Mini’s ground coffee distribution and the tamping system incorporates an impeller on an axle that spins independently of the burrs, moving upward against a calibrated spring so that it spreads and compacts ground coffee underneath.
 This is something I can appreciate.
 In tests at our coffee shop, and at home, I find even distribution to be an underrated element in producing fine espresso.